-Return to daily schedule control and penalties
+Return to daily schedule control and settlement

 Each return to daily schedule request is subject to an ex-post return to daily schedule control to ensure that the SA correctly executed the command.
 This control consists of verifying if the actual active power injection/offtake of the delivery point (based on measurements) does not deviate from the daily schedule of that delivery point in the direction of the medium or high CRI, defined in the zone.
 This control is performed for all quarter-hours for which the return to daily schedule request is applicable.
+In case the return to schedule is not requested during the first quarter-hour of an hour (due to unexpected operational security issue), the control is only applied from the quarter-hour of the return to schedule request until the end of the last quarter-hour of this hour.

 In order to respect the return to daily schedule it may be necessary for a technical unit linked to a delivery point to increase/decrease its active power output (ramping up or ramping down), as such Elia considers a specific tolerance in the control for the quarter-hour following the quarter-hour in which the request was sent.
 This tolerance corresponds to 50% of the deviation from the daily schedule during the quarter-hour in which the return to schedule request was sent by Elia.
-Elia also considers a general tolerance for the three quarter-hours after the request to take precision errors around the schedule into account.
-This penalty is equal to the maximum value between two terms:
+Elia also considers a general tolerance for all quarter-hours12 for which the return to daily schedule request is applicable to take precision errors around the schedule into account.
+This tolerance is equal to the maximum value between two terms13: